The Design (professional wrestling)

-The Design (originally known as Violent By Design or VBD) is a villainous professional wrestling stable in Impact Wrestling, led by Deaner and also consisting of Angels, Callihan, and Kon.
-Joe Doering, another member of the stable, is currently inactive.
+The Design (originally known as Violent By Design or VBD) was a villainous professional wrestling stable in Impact Wrestling.
+The stable was originally led by Eric Young, and later by Deaner.
+The group also consisted of Joe Doering and Rhino, and later Kon, Alan Angels, and Sami Callihan under Deaner's leadership.
 They are former two-time Impact World Tag Team Champions.